Written By: Joseph A. Cescon and Ryan Marinacci, Law Student

 In the result, the Court of Appeal allowed the appeal, set aside the decisions of the LAT and the Divisional Court, and declared that the limitation period with respect to attendant care and housekeeping benefits had not expired.

 Why does this matter?

 Tomec is now a leading case on limitation periods at the LAT.
-It is the first to say that the two year limitation period to dispute accident benefits does start until there is a denial of a benefit, and that there can be no denial until there is entitlement to that benefit.
+It is the first to say that the two year limitation period to dispute accident benefits does not start until there is a denial of a benefit and that there can be no denial until there is entitlement to that benefit.
 To date, Tomec has already been cited in eight reported decisions of the LAT: